filecoin-project/filecoin-docs/docs/about-filecoin/ipfs-and-filecoin.md

 Filecoin builds on the content addressing of IPFS to add longer term data persistence using cryptoeconomic incentives.
 With Filecoin:

-- Clients make _storage deals_ with miners to store data.
-The network verifies that the miners are correctly storing the data.
+- Clients make _storage deals_ with storage providers to store data.
+The network verifies that the storage providers are correctly storing the data.
 Small payments are made on a regular basis for the duration of the _storage deal_.
 - Miners that do not honor the storage deal are penalised.
-- Content retrieval might be offered by storage miners directly, or by specialized retrieval miners.
+- Content retrieval might be offered by storage storage providers directly, or by specialized retrieval storage providers.
 The user requesting the data pays for this service.
 - Filecoin excels at storing large amounts of data for long periods of time.

 ### Using IPFS and Filecoin together